Takishima/bash-yaml-getopts/README.md

 TODO.

+Parameter names are not allowed to start with two underscores since those would result in Bash variables with the same names and these names are reserved for internal use.

 # Limitations

 YAML parsing script is only able to read well-formatted YAML files.
 In addition, it can only read YAML files that have a particular structure: